Last Updated on October 22, 2024 by Aaron von Frank

 Ducks vs chickens: which is the best option for backyard poultry?
 What are the pros and cons of each?
 Can you raise ducks and chickens together?
-Our 12-point comparison will help you answer all your poultry questions so you can make the best choice for you!
+This 12-point comparison will help you answer all your poultry questions so you can make the best choice for you!

 Why we started producing our own eggs — and why you might also want to…